tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 .. tip:: **To drag a cell selection moving along the column/layer data:**

-    1. Choose File  →  Preferences  →  Xsheet.
+    1. Choose File  →  Preferences  →  Scene.

     2. Set the Cell-dragging Behaviour option to **Cells and Column Data**.